gpustack/gguf-packer-go/README.md

 ### Refer Model

-Since the `${REPO}/qwen2:0.5b-instruct-q5-k-m-demo` is a standard OCI Artifact, we can refer it via `FROM` in other Dockerfiles.
+Since the `${REPO}/qwen2:0.5b-instruct-q5-k-m-demo` is a standard OCI Artifact, you can refer it using the `FROM` instruction in other Dockerfiles.

-Let's build a model based on [Ubuntu:22.04](https://hub.docker.com/_/ubuntu/tags).
+You can rebuild a model based on [Ubuntu:22.04](https://hub.docker.com/_/ubuntu/tags).

 ```shell
 $ docker build --builder git-lfs --tag ${REPO}/qwen2:0.5b-instruct-q5-k-m-demo2 --build-arg BASE=ubuntu:22.04 --load --push $(pwd)
 ```

-Create a `Dockerfile.infer` file with below content.
+To proceed, create a file named `Dockerfile.infer` with the following content:

 ```dockerfile
 # syntax=docker/dockerfile:1.7-labs